Pre-PhD Instructor

 PhD Advising

-I increasingly get emails from people interested in studying with me at the graduate level.
-To save people some time and clear up some confusions, I have some general pieces of advice for anyone who is interested in working with me that I can at least give here.
+I sometimes get emails from people interested in studying with me at the graduate level.
+To save people some time and clear up some confusions, I have some general pieces of advice for anyone who is interested in working with me that I can give here.

 - Look to my research page to get a sense of the projects I am interested in.
 I am open to working with people who do not quite work on these topics, but the proposed project or area of study will have to be thematically related to at least one of the research strands I indicate there.